The future of VRM: partnering with CVE issuers.

 Recommended handling

-- Transition to full VRM scoring as data becomes available (CVE or GCVE assigned, EPSS catches up, CVSS published).
+- Transition to full VRM scoring as data becomes available (CVE/GCVE assigned, EPSS catches up).

 How these tags feed into VRM 3.0 and 3.x

-VRM uses these tags as context-aware modifiers to reflect how assets are actually attacked.
+VRM uses the tags as context-aware modifiers that reflect how attackers reach each asset type.

 What CVE issuers can do today